Homelessness is a devastating condition

 It’s not a hopeful picture.
 However, the cycle of homelessness can end, one person at a time.

-CaringWorks proves that the cycle of homelessness can end
+CaringWorks proves the cycle of homelessness can end

-In 2017, more than 95% of our clients continued to be stably housed one year after they entered our program.
+In 2022, 97% of our clients in our permanent supportive housing program continued to be stably housed one year after they entered our program.

 Men, women and children either remained in CaringWorks housing or they moved into an independent living situation.
 In either case, individuals and families overcame the obstacles that, in the past, had contributed to them ending up on the streets over and over again.